Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \section{Main results: proportion of derangements in subspace actions}

 This section proves the main results of this paper; these can be subdivided into two types of results.
-The first set establishes the Boston-Shalev conjecture in the case of subspace actions: we show that for a primitive subspace action of a simple classical group $G$ with $|G|$ sufficiently large, the proportion of derangements is at least $\delta \geq .016$ (and often much better).
+The first set establishes a strengthening of the Boston--Shalev conjecture in the case of subspace actions: we show that for a primitive subspace action of a simple classical group $G$ with $|G|$ sufficiently large, the proportion of elements which are both semisimple regular and derangements is at least $\delta \geq .016$ (and often much better).
 The second set of results shows that when the dimension and codimension of the subspace grow to infinity, the proportion of derangements goes to 1.
 Moreover, in both cases we give some results for proportions of derangements in cosets of simple finite classical groups $H$ in groups $G$ with $G/H$ cyclic.
 By the results of Section \ref{Large Fields}, it suffices to take $q$ fixed and we do so for the rest of the section.